Fei (singer): Early life

 Fei was born Wang Feifei on April 27, 1987, in Haikou, Hainan, China.
-She displayed a talent for dancing at an early age and went to study dance at a school in Guangzhou, where JYP Entertainment recruited her in 2007.
+She displayed a talent for dancing at an early age and went to study dance at a school in Guangzhou, where her talents caught the eye of JYP Entertainment in 2007.
 She later attended Seoul Institute of the Arts, alongside miss A member Jia.

 Prior to debuting in South Korea, Fei appeared in a dance audition show at Zhejiang TV in 2009 and became a member of the project group, Sisters, the Chinese version of the Wonder Girls.
-Sisters, however, was soon canceled due to member changes within the company.
+However, changes within the company led to the project group's early termination.